LearnFintech / Data

 SaaS Subscriptions (Pro/Pro+/Premium)

-Monthly fees for more indicators, faster data, and no ads
+The core engine: monthly fees for more indicators, faster data, multi-chart layouts and no ads (split estimated against ~$173M last-disclosed 2023 ARR)

 B2B Library Licensing

-Fees from other fintechs to use the TradingView charting engine
+Fees from brokers and exchanges (Binance, Coinbase, Kraken) to embed the TradingView charting engine

 Direct Data Feeds

-Passing through exchange fees with a convenience markup
+Passing through exchange data with a convenience markup

 Brokerage Referral & Lead Gen

-Fees from brokers when users connect and trade via the platform
+Fees from brokers when users connect and trade directly from the chart

 Data Licensing Fees40%